godotengine/godot-docs/classes/class_checkbox.rst

 **Inherits:** :ref:`Button<class_Button>` **<** :ref:`BaseButton<class_BaseButton>` **<** :ref:`Control<class_Control>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

 Binary choice user interface widget.
+See also :ref:`CheckButton<class_CheckButton>`.

 Description
 -----------

 A checkbox allows the user to make a binary choice (choosing only one of two possible options).
+It's similar to :ref:`CheckButton<class_CheckButton>` in functionality, but it has a different apperance.
+To follow established UX patterns, it's recommended to use CheckBox when toggling it has **no** immediate effect on something.
+For instance, it should be used when toggling it will only do something once a confirmation button is pressed.

 Properties
 ----------